loxilb-io/killercoda-examples/loxilb-sctpfullnat/intro.md

-#  Achieving LoxiLB SCTP Load Balancing Test with Funll-NAT Mode
+#  Achieving LoxiLB SCTP Load Balancing Test with Full-NAT Mode

 Welcome to the tutorial where you learn how to configure LoxiLB.

-On a serious note, we will look into how to use LoxiLB for SCTP test with Funll-NAT Mode.
+On a serious note, we will look into how to use LoxiLB for SCTP test with Full-NAT Mode.

 Stream Control Transmission Protocol (SCTP) is a connection-oriented network protocol for transmitting multiple streams of data simultaneously between two endpoints that have established a connection in a computer network.